arielmission-space/PAOS/docs/source/user/inputs/index.rst

     A GUI to dynamically modify the configuration file and launch instant POP simulations

-This structure allows the user to write configuration files from scratch or edit existing ones in a dynamic way, and to launch automized POP simulations that reflect the edits without requiring advanced programming skills.
+This structure allows the user to write configuration files from scratch or edit existing ones in a dynamic way, and to launch automatized POP simulations that reflect the edits without requiring advanced programming skills.

 From a broad perspective, this input system has two advantages: